SimonDelord/UBI-Security/bastion-build/readme.md

-This is the repo that shows how to build a jumphost with all the relevant CLIs for the demo.
+This is the repo that shows how to:
+ - build a jumphost with all the relevant CLIs for the demo.
+ - build the equivalent function as a container image.

 You need:
  - cosign (for signing and verifying container images)